jsdpag/mak/readme.txt

   of signals, removing the tailing edges of the convolution according to whether the kernel is predictive, symmetrical, or causal.

-makcrosstalk - Calculate measures of shared signal between all pairs of kept electrodes.
-High numbers of synchronous spikes with correlated waveform shapes is an indication of some strong shared signal between a pair of channels.

 makddi - Computed disparity discrimination index.

-makevtim - Return the time in each trial of the last instance of a specified event.
-For instance, return the time in each trial when the stimulus actually appeared.
-This is very useful for zeroing spike times on trial events when there is some jitter in the event timing from trial to trial.

-makgethits - Tests monocular eye positions against a set of stimulus hit regions.
-Flags any eye positions that fall within any hit region.

-makload - Load a set of experiments into a single data structure.
-This will append manual spike sorting results to the event data.
-It can also add any auxiliary data from files written by maksave.

 makfname - Return analysis data file name built for a data set returned by makload.